bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.config.language =` :ref:`t3tsref:data-type-string`

 Decides which language settings are used from TCPDF.
 All possible language codes can be found in **Resources/Private/tcpdf/examples/lang/**.

+.. _config.hyphenFile:

+config.hyphenFile
+"""""""""""""""""

+:typoscript:`plugin.tx_pdfviewhelpers.settings.config.hyphenFile =` :ref:`t3tsref:data-type-string`

+The name of the hyphen file used for the automatic hyphenation.
+This needs to be set according to the language of your document.
+All possible values can be found in the directory "pdfviewhelpers/Resources/Private/Hyphenation/"

+Example values are: hyph-de-1996.tex, hyph-en-gb.tex, hyph-nl.tex, hyph-fr.tex

 .. _config.disableCache: